International Golf Federation: History

-It was founded on May 1958 (with 2 May 1958 being the earliest documented event tied to the formation of the World Amateur Golf Council) for the purpose of arranging international competitions and it organizes two World Amateur Team Championships, the Eisenhower Trophy for men and the Espirito Santo Trophy for women.
+Responding to numerous international match requests, in January 1958 the USGA suggested establishing a worldwide team golf competition.
+Representatives from the USGA and The R&A met that March to officially designate St. Andrews, Scotland, as the host venue for the premier men's World Team Championship.

+On 2 May 1958, the first documented step was marked toward the formal creation of the World Amateur Golf Council, as delegates from 35 nations convened in Washington, D.C. for a meeting co-organized by the USGA and The R&A. The Council was established by 32 member organizations and its purpose was to oversee the arrangement and management of the Men's World Amateur Team Championships.
+In October of that year, St Andrews hosted the inaugural championship, with the men's prize, the Eisenhower Trophy, being named after the golf enthusiast U.S. President, Dwight D. Eisenhower.

+Beginning in 1966, the World Amateur Golf Council also became the organizer for all future Women's World Amateur Team Championships, after France hosted the first Women’s World Amateur Team Championship event at the St. Germain Golf Club, near Paris, in October 1964, awarding the Espirito Santo Trophy.

-The Federation changed its name from the World Amateur Golf Council in 2002 to reflect its transition to governing all of golf.
+The Federation changed its name from the World Amateur Golf Council to the International Golf Federation in 2003 to reflect its transition to governing all of golf.

+In 2009, following the 13th Olympic Congress, the IOC voted to reintroduce golf at the 2016 Summer Olympics in Rio de Janeiro, under the sanction of the International Golf Federation with individual events for men and women.
+Two years prior, the sport had already joined the programme of the Youth Summer Olympics, at Nanjing 2014.

 Secretariat

 The headquarters of the IGF is located by the shores of Lake Geneva in Lausanne, Switzerland.

 Jurisdiction

 Unlike most internationally recognized sports federations, the IGF is not responsible for developing, maintaining or administering the rules of golf.
 Instead, the rules are jointly developed and administered by the United States Golf Association (for the United States and Mexico only) and The R&A (the governing body derived from The Royal and Ancient Golf Club of St Andrews, the historical codifier of the rules of golf), the two oldest governing bodies in golf history.